sol-x/ese-gas-reading-time-compliance/README.md

 1. Read the CSV files
 2. Check if the the gas reading time is compliant.
 Print "Compliant" if it is, print "Not Compliant" if it is not.

+You may want to use the template in the `main.py`.

 > The timestamps in the csv files are in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format.

 ## Bonus